EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

-         We have made better experiences in using conda to install QGIS and all python packages require to run the EnMAP-Box (tested on macOS Sequoia 15.5 (24F74), Intel MacBook 2010 and Mac Mini 2024).
+         We have made better experiences in using conda to install QGIS and all Python packages required to run the EnMAP-Box (tested on macOS Sequoia 15.5 (24F74), Intel MacBook 2010 and Mac Mini 2024).

          Therefore, please follow the installation guide given in the *Conda* tab.